Aircraft in fiction: Saab JAS 39 Gripen

-In the 2019 anime series Girly Air Force, Gripen is one of the main fighter aircraft featured in the series along with Kei Narutani, the main protagonist of the series.
+Saab JAS 39 Gripen is one of the main fighter aircraft featured in the 2019 anime series Girly Air Force.

 SBD Dauntless

 A Douglas SBD Dauntless was used in the production of the 1976 motion picture Midway.
 An SBD-5, which had formerly served in the RNZAF and which was (in 1976) non-airworthy and wingless, was used in the filming of the cockpit close-ups for actors such as Charlton Heston.

 Later in 1987, the same aircraft (BuNo 28536), now in airworthy condition, was used in the production of the epic 1988–1989 TV mini-series War & Remembrance.
 The aircraft appeared in the sequence depicting the Battle of Midway and during filming, was flown off the the first time an SBD had taken off from a carrier in 42 years.

 Douglas SBDs are a major feature in the 2019 film Midway directed by Roland Emmerich.
 The aircraft were recreated digitally and at least one full-scale static replica was built.